ubiquity/ubiquibot/README.md

 ## How to QA any additions to the bot

+You can perform a QA using your local instance of ubiquibot, or ubiquibot-qa app.
+The following steps describe how you can perform a QA using ubiquibot-qa.

 1. Fork the ubiquibot repo and install the [ubiquibot-qa app](https://github.com/apps/ubiquibot-qa) on the forked repository.
 2. Enable github action running on the forked repo and allow `issues` on the settings tab.
 3. ubiquibot-qa bot is a deployment of your fork's `development` branch.
 Make sure the changes you are testing are present in your fork's `development` branch.